 Dead Weight Tonnage (DWT) is the measure of weight when it comes to tankers.
-In terms of oil tankers like a very large crude carrier or an ultra large crude carrier, the DWT represent the maximum quantity of DWT that can be carried.
+In terms of oil tankers like very large crude carriers or ultra-large crude carriers, the DWT represents the maximum quantity of DWT that can be carried.
 The terms ‘very large’ and ‘ultra large’ are in fact categorisations of the oil tankers which are included in the category of being ‘large.’

 It has to be noted that tankers are basically divided into two types: the product tanker and the crude tanker.
 The product tanker is designed to ferry cargo like petroleum and other refined products that are produced from crude oil, from the industrial plants to the final markets for selling.

-This being the case, product tankers are generally smaller and compact as compared to the crude tankers which are bulkier and huger.
+This being the case, product tankers are generally smaller and more compact as compared to crude tankers which are bulkier and huger.
 The bulk and the hugeness of a crude tanker help to carry more containers and barrels of crude oil.
-However it has to be noted that there are six main classifications of crude tankers:
+However, it has to be noted that there are six main classifications of crude tankers:

 - Tankers that are classified as being under General Range